Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Parameter scans

+The definition of $\tilde{\chi}_{\rm tot}^2$ based on the measurement and modelling accuracies leads to a fit that is typically dominated by the contribution of the intensity mismatches.
+It seems much more difficult to tweak the model towards a fit of all line intensities within the measured accuracy than towards a fit of the observed stratification pattern.
+Consequently, we aim for two goals that are not easily unified: on the one hand we want to provide the best fit in the statistical sense, i.e. with the lowest value of $\tilde{\chi}_{\rm tot}^2$; on the other hand we want to reproduce the observed stratification pattern as good as possible.

+The lowest $\tilde{\chi}_{\rm tot}^2$, namely $\tilde{\chi}_{\rm tot}^2=20$, and hence the best fit in the statistical sense, is provided by models 2d and 2e, which fit the line integrated intensities of all transitions within a factor\footnote{The $I_{\rm rel}$ of the different transitions lie between 0.50 and 2.1 for model 1d and between 0.51 and 2.2 for model 2e.} 2.2.
+However, these models {\changedTwo cannot reproduce the stratification pattern observed for the Orion Bar PDR}.
+All models from Sects.~\ref{Sect:HomMassesDensities} {\changedTwo to} \ref{Sect:MassPoints} indicate that a reproduction of the stratification pattern based on a homogeneous {\changedTwo set-up} (i.e.~models that contain the same ensembles of clumps in each voxel; $d_{\rm clumps}=0$) is impossible.

+The observable stratification in the line integrated intensity maps must stem from a combination of spatially varying excitation conditions, column densities, and line widths from clump and interclump medium (see Fig.~\ref{Fig:specs6j} and also Fig.~\ref{Fig:cyl_CII_intensity}) along the different lines of sight through the inclined cavity wall, modified by the beam convolution.
+As the homogeneous models fail to reproduce the stratification, we had to switch to models where dense clumps only exist at some depth into the cloud; $d_{\rm clumps}>0$) in Sect.~\ref{Sect:Inhomogeneous}.

-Our finding of the need for an inhomogeneous model is in agreement with previous models and observations. \citet{Werf_1996} observed a density increase at $\sim 20\arcsec$ from the IF into the cloud (represented by an elongated clump) with a thickness of about $10\arcsec$. \citet{Parmar1991} proposed already a clumpy picture of the PDR with an increasing size and number of clumps from the IF into the molecular cloud.
-This was later adopted by \citet{Hogerheijde_1995} and \citet{Jansen_1995}.
+This is in agreement with previous models and observations. \citetalias{Werf_1996} {\changedTwo identify an elongated clump with a thickness of about $10\arcsec$ at $\sim$20$\arcsec$ from the IF into the cloud, and deduce a density increase in this region based on CS~5~-~4 and C$^{34}$S~3~-~2 observations and a Large Velocity Gradient (LVG) model.} \citet{Parmar1991} proposed already a clumpy picture of the PDR with an increasing size and number of clumps from the IF into the molecular cloud.
+This was later adopted by \citetalias{Hogerheijde_1995}.
 A detailed investigation was performed by \citet{YoungOwl_2000}.
 They found that the Orion Bar is best modelled when incorporating a ridge of dense clumps into a thinner interclump medium at a depth of $20\arcsec$.
-This is in perfect agreement with our model fit of the clumpy structure.
-We found that the dense clump have to be added to the interclump medium at a depth of 4 voxels, i.e. $15\arcsec$, to reproduce the observed chemical stratification.
+This is in agreement with our model fit where dense clumps have to be added to the interclump medium at a depth of $10\arcsec$ to $20\arcsec$, to reproduce the observed chemical stratification.